-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation environment, including community health, we believe this proposed plan change is a good example of where the precautionary approach should be applied.
+Submission number Submitter name Submission point number Summary of submission points Summary of decision requested Hearing Committee Decision Reasons example of where the precautionary approach should be applied.
 There are many aspects in the modelling studies and background reports related to the proposed Plan Change that contain assumptions, uncertainties and limited information that contribute to the need to be cautious with respect to this proposed Plan Change.
-Further Submissions Further submitter Sub.Ref.
-Original Submission Reference Support/Oppose s42A Recommendation F5, Gregory West F5.4 103.1 Oppose Reject F12, Charmian Koed F12.1 103.1 Support Accept F13, The Nelson Woodburner Group F13.22 103.1 Oppose Reject 103 Derek Shaw, Nelson Environment Centre 103.2 Nelson Environment Centre supports provisions in proposed Plan Change A3 that only allow ULEBs to be installed in two airsheds, ie. no additional NES woodburners in any airsheds.
-Environment Canterbury (ECan) is proposing to phase out the current NES burners and only allowing them to be 1.
-Give consideration to the phasing out of pre 2004 burners in order to help create capacity for ULEBs, especially if there is a clearly demonstrated demand for additional woodburners, and reductions in PM10 Accept in part
+2. Apply the precautionary approach to all aspects of the proposed Plan Change A3.
+Accept Reasons 1 to 5.
+Further Submissions - Sub.Ref.
+Original Submission Reference Support/Oppose F5, Gregory West F5.4 103.1 Oppose Reject F12, Charmian Koed F12.1 103.1 Support Accept F13, The Nelson Woodburner Group F13.22 103.1 Oppose Reject 103 Derek Shaw, Nelson Environment Centre 103.2 Nelson Environment Centre supports provisions in proposed Plan Change A3 that only allow ULEBs to be installed in two airsheds, ie. no additional NES woodburners in any airsheds.
+Rather than allowing ULEBs in Airsheds B2 and C now, taking a more cautious approach is preferable - allowing for them to be introduced only when monitoring clearly indicates an ongoing improvement in air quality.
+Providing this occurs, we suggest that ULEBs be phased in over 5 years, ie 200 per year in Airshed B2 and 125 per year in Airshed C. Support developing an approach which gives priority to allowing the installation of ULEBs in the homes of those with the highest needs.
+Oppose ULEBs being able to be installed in new homes or those built since the current Give consideration to the phasing out of pre 2004 burners in order to help create capacity for ULEBs, especially if there is a clearly demonstrated demand for additional woodburners, and reductions in PM10 emissions through other means (natural attrition, replacement of old burners with ULEBs behaviour change and enforcement) are not able to provide the prerequisite capacity and buffer.
+Require a public resource consent process for the Accept in part Reasons 1 to 5.